Example of typical trips in KS3 (Years 7, 8 & 9)

 LANGUAGES – Christmas Markets in France, Barcelona in Spain and The Europa Centre

-PE – Annual cross country competition as well as inter school competitions in a range of sports
+PE – Annual Area Crosscountry competition as well as inter school competitions in a range of sports

-CAREERS – Suffolk Skills Show at Trinity Park, taster experience days an universities in the eastern region
+CAREERS – Suffolk Skills Show at Trinity Park, taster experience days and universities in the Eastern region

 Students may have the opportunity to attend a residential trip in Year 7 and or Year 8 depending on interest and financial viability.